-Legalizing marijuana gives police more time to clear real crimes
+Legalizing marijuana gives police more time to solve more serious types of crimes

-A new study shows that legalization has “produced some demonstrable and persistent benefit” to police departments in Washington and Colorado.
+A new study's findings suggests that legalization has “produced some demonstrable and persistent benefit" to police departments in Washington and Colorado.

 In 2012, Washington and Colorado became the first U.S. states to legalize marijuana for recreational use.
 Since, both supporters and opponents of legalization have closely tracked the consequences as other states begin to reconsider their approach to drug enforcement.

 Now, a new study shows that legalization has “produced some demonstrable and persistent benefit" to police departments in the two states, seemingly by freeing up resources for officers to solve more serious types of crime.